 Symmetry is the most important factor.
 You can have two completely dissimilar styles of tattoo sleeves but symmetry in placement, design and length will make them a cohesive pair.

-If throughout your tattoo journey you’ve found a tattoo artist whose work you love and with whom you get on well, stick with that artist.
-You’ll find that using the same artist for both sleeves will bring a level of symmetry to your sleeves that would otherwise be absent when using two different artists.
+If throughout your tattoo journey you’ve found a tattoo artist whose work you love and with whom you get on well you should stick with that artist.
+You’ll find that using the same artist for both tattoo sleeves will bring a level of symmetry to your tattoo sleeves that would otherwise be absent when using two different tattoo artists.